Murray Hill, Manhattan: Education

 Murray Hill and Stuyvesant Town's rate of elementary school student absenteeism is lower than the rest of New York City.
 In Murray Hill and Stuyvesant Town, 8% of elementary school students missed twenty or more days per school year, less than the citywide average of 20%.
 Additionally, 91% of high school students in Murray Hill and Stuyvesant Town graduate on time, more than the citywide average of 75%.

 Schools

 The New York City Department of Education operates local public schools.
 P.S.
-116, Mary Lindley Murray School, is the neighborhood elementary school.
+116, Mary Lindley Murray School, and P.S.
+281, The River School, are the neighborhood elementary schools.
 The entrances to P.S.
 116 on 33rd Street are divided into "Boys'" and "Girls'" doors.
 Each entrance features decorative carvings of male and female students, respectively, engaged in reading and scientific activities.
+P.S.
+281 opened in 2013 and is located on 35th Street adjacent to the American Copper Buildings.

 Murray Hill residents are also zoned to I.S.
 104, the Simon Baruch School, located in the Gramercy Park neighborhood.

 Libraries and higher education

 The New York Public Library (NYPL)'s Kips Bay branch is located at 446 Third Avenue.
-The one-story branch opened in 1972 as a replacement for the St. Gabriel's and Nathan Straus branches.
+The two-story branch opened in 1972 and was designed by architect Giorgio Cavaglieri as a replacement for the St. Gabriel's and Nathan Straus branches, which had been torn down to make way for construction of the Queens–Midtown Tunnel and Kips Bay Towers, respectively.

-The community is also home to the CUNY Graduate Center, which shares the former B. Altman & Company Building with Oxford University Press.
+The neighborhood is also home to the CUNY Graduate Center, which shares the former B. Altman & Company Building with Oxford University Press.
+Yeshiva University's Beren Campus is located in Murray Hill, which includes buildings for the university's Stern College for Women and Syms School of Business.

+Parks and recreation

+Manhattan Community District 6, which includes Murray Hill, has the lowest ratio of public park space per capita of all community districts in the borough and also ranks second to last among all community districts in New York City with regards to the percentage of district land that is parkland.